 During the COVID-19 pandemic, online shopping has been not only popular but a necessity.
-Auction houses around the world have been moving to get their sales online for a number of years, but in 2020 it secured itself as a central part of their business.
+Auction houses around the world have been moving to get their sales online for a number of years, but in 2020 online art auctions became a central part of their business.
 For collectors and enthusiasts the ability to bid online from the comfort of their own home, their office, or on holiday, made what used to be a sometimes long trip to an auction house into a quick and easy purchase.
 Some may argue that it is the speed and ease of these auctions that have some winning bidders receiving artwork that may not live up to their expectations.

 The inability to see pieces in person sometimes results in an expensive mistake over the presumed size, condition, quality, or materials of an artwork.
 An oil painting may turn out to be darker or more discoloured than the images may have shown, a large piece may be in need of widespread restoration to retain stability, and overall, restoration costs may need to be taken into consideration when up against the sale price.